omarkamaal/se-assignment/README.md

 ## Objective

-Demonstrait your mastery of:
+Demonstrate your mastery of:

 - running nodejs
 - setting up a mongodb database
+- useing express
 - connecting to the database
 - responding with a file
 - responding with JSON
 - node module syntax (require/export) using the module design pattern
 - npm
 - testing your code
+    - unit
+    - end to end
 - some html
 - some css
-- jquery or just javacript in the broweser
+- jquery or just javacript in the browser
 - ajax